priyavrat-misra/personal-website/content/blog/structs-i.md

     Node* next; // no need for `struct`
 };
 ```

 ### Initializing Structs
 In the previous section, to keep the examples simple, I have instantiated the structs and assigned the values one by one.
 It may be considered as one form of initialization but it is not a good practice to do so.
-In a way it violates the _always initialize_ rule from the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#es20-always-initialize-an-object).
-Reason; as the values are set individually, there is always a chance of overlooking a few.
-Later on when the uninitialized members are accessed then they will lead to undefined behavior (garbage values) or used-before-set errors.
+In a way it violates the _always initialize_ rule from the {{<a_blank title="C++ Core Guidelines" url="https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#es20-always-initialize-an-object">}}.
+It can be a bit error-prone, especially since some members might slip through the cracks and be left uninitialized—leading to undefined behavior or garbage values.
+To avoid this, we need to properly initialize our structs.

-To correctly initialize a struct we first have to get familiar with _aggregates_.
+To correctly initialize a struct, we first have to get familiar with _aggregates_.

 #### What is an _aggregate_?
 The formal definition of an aggregate has changed throughout the C++ standards.
 There have been few rules added and few removed, however the following stayed consistent throughout all the standards.